 Over the years, I’ve developed powerful self-care strategies that serve me well.
 These natural methods can also help you and your loved regain your health and life.

 Incidence of depression in the U.S. is approximately 10% with a 5% worldwide rate.
 Approximately 3000 people commit suicide each day because of depression.
 News reports regularly tell about a celebrity, athlete or famous person who “has it all” but still suffers

-Eighteen-year-old “John” suffered with severe depression, anxiety and insomnia for several months.
+Eighteen-year-old John suffered with severe depression, anxiety and insomnia for several months.
 He had several plans to kill himself if his symptoms didn’t improve soon.
 Luckily, his family saw his struggles and sought health care guidance.
 Their medical doctor recommended an anti-depressant drug and sleeping pills.
 I recommended a nutrition-based method to detect what stressors and deficiencies were causing his symptoms.
 Fortunately, his family chose door #2.

-Depression affects all age groups.
+‘Mental’ symptoms affect all age groups.

 While in theology school, I worked at a suicide prevention and counseling center.
-The toughest cases were elderly women who were severely depressed and suicidal after decades of an empty or abusive relationship.
+The toughest cases were elderly women who were severely depressed, anxious, and suicidal after decades of an empty or abusive relationship.
 They had no resources, no hope, and were in too deep of a hole to recover.
 I’m sure that some of them did kill